yusuke85/javascript-module-2-todo-workshop/README.md

 &nbsp;
 ### Exercise 6:
 1. Create a function `generateTodoDOM` which will take one parameter `todo`
-2. Create a `label` element and store it into `todoEl` variable using `document.createElement('label')`
+2. Create a `label` element and store it in the `todoEl` variable using `document.createElement('label')`
-3. Similarly create a `div` element and store it into `containerEl`
+3. Similarly create a `div` element and store it in the variable `containerEl`
-4. Now create a `span` element and store it into `todoText`
+4. Now create a `span` element and store it in `todoText`
 5. Assign `todo` value to `todoText` using `textContent` property
 6. Once `todoText` has been assigned `todo` value, append it to `containerEl` using `.appendChild()`
-7. Add `'list-item'` class to `todoEl` and `'list-item__container'` class to `containerEl` using `.classList.add()`
-   - **Note:** While it's really easy to change styles directly on elements using the `style` property, it is not usually a good idea to mix JavaScript and CSS.
+7. Add `'list-item'` class to `todoEl` and `'list-item__container'` class to `containerEl` using `.classList.add()` **Note:** While it's really easy to change styles directly on elements using the `style` property, it is usually not a good idea to mix JavaScript and CSS.
 To solve this, we can use the `.classList.add()` or `.classList.remove()` property to set or remove the class for an element instead of changing its styles directly
 8. Append `containerEl` to `todoEl` using `.appendChild()`
 9. Finally return `todoEl`